Milford Sound from Te Anau

 Milford Sound, a must-do trip in New Zealand

-Enjoy a leisurely, small group day trip to Milford Sound, including a boat cruise along the full length of the fiord to the Tasman Sea.
-Our relaxed timetable ensures the best opportunity to enjoy walks, scenic stops and explore this iconic area with a local nature guide.
+Experience a leisurely, small group, day trip to Milford Sound from Te Anau, including a boat cruise along the full length of the fiord to the Tasman Sea.
+Our relaxed timetable ensures the best opportunity to enjoy walks, scenic stops and explore this iconic landscape from mountains to sea, with a local nature guide.

 Milford Sound Coach

 Departing from Te Anau, travel along the spectacular Milford Road.
 Your local, experienced nature driver/guide is eager to share their stories, knowledge, and passion for the area, bringing the mysteries of Fiordland to life.
 With a maximum of 15 people and traveling in a modern touring coach, your experience of the Fiordland will be second to none.